Guide to SEO Blogging

 To cut a long story short, I chose WordPress.

-I have no idea how many people read the posts but if you delve far enough into the archives on this website, you may come across a few.
-That’s because I added extra business pages when I decided to become self employed.
+I have no idea how many people read the posts back then, but if you delve far enough into the archives on this website, you may come across a few.
+That’s because I used the site to add a few business pages when I decided to go self employed.

-But, if you’re thinking of asking me to help write your content, please take those very old posts with a pinch of salt and check more recent ones!
+But, if you’re thinking of asking me to help write your content, please take those very old posts with a pinch of salt and check the recent ones!

 Growing my outdoor blog